Many or all companies we feature compensate us. Compensation and editorial

 How we rated Hometap

-Our most recent evaluation compared Hometap to several companies across a number of factors, including cash offers, repayment terms, customer reviews, and fees.
+Our most recent evaluation compared Hometap to several companies across several factors, including investment amounts, repayment terms, customer reviews, and fees.
 We weighted, scored, and combined each factor to produce a final editorial rating.
 This rating is expressed on a scale from 1 to 5, with 5 being the highest possible score.
 We round all ratings to the nearest tenth decimal place.

 ProductBest forOur rating